Secure in Exclusion

 Qualitative research indicates that in some cases adults can overcome these barriers by seeking alternative sources to verify who they are, such as a letter from the local chief or a religious leader.
 However, this can take more time, money and quite a bit of persuasion.
 Further, once the appropriate documents are obtained, the individual may incur additional costs for travel, and use of copy or print facilities (before even travelling to the bank branch).
 While a small cost or inconvenience for some, the cost is a much larger burden for many.
 And it’s on the brink of getting worse …

 Why is this process required to open a bank account?
 The array of documents noted above are requested by banks in order to comply with “Know Your Customer” (KYC) or FICA legislation.
-KYC requirements are intended to inhibit money launderers and terrorist financers from using banks and other formal channels.
-Although set by the government at the national level, such legislation is guided by the Financial Action Task Force (FATF), an international standard setter mandated to “promote effective implementation of legal, regulatory and operational measures for combating money laundering, terrorist financing and the financing of proliferation, and other related threats to the integrity of the international financial system.”
+KYC requirements are intended to inhibit money launderers and terrorist financiers from using banks and other formal channels.
+Although set by the government at the national level, such legislation is guided by the Financial Action Task Force (FATF), an international standard-setter mandated to “promote effective implementation of legal, regulatory and operational measures for combating money laundering, terrorist financing and the financing of proliferation, and other related threats to the integrity of the international financial system.”
 FATF seeks to do this through its recommendations which “set out a comprehensive and consistent framework of measures which countries should implement.”
 To ensure the recommendations are implemented, FATF publicly identifies countries it believes have weak measures for anti-money laundering and countering the financing of terrorism (AML/CFT).
 Once a country is labelled as weak, other countries and institutions are compelled to limit or cut ties, effectively barring access to international financial markets (something many banks and governments depend upon).

 However, FATF increasingly recognises that their recommendations for KYC legislation act as a major barrier for many adults to access and use formal financial services, such as the banking system.
 This is particularly acute in developing countries where many adults lack documents which prove who they are and where they live.
 This is often seen at odds with both FATF’s aim to bring money flowing through informal channels into the formal financial system, as well as the global financial inclusion agenda which seeks to improve people’s lives through access to and usage of financial services.
 FATF has tried to address this.